koenrane/KR-new-site/content/the-first-rung-insights-from-linear-algebra-done-right.md

 I'd like to add that in these posts, I present a somewhat distorted perspective of my academic life; these weak points are the exception, not the norm (_ahem_).
 I focus on my weak points because I want to become stronger - to admit them is not necessarily to say "_I_ am weak" (although this may be the case relative to the person I want to become).

 Speaking from experience, I feel that this is intimidating to newcomers.
 The culture can appear highly critical; this has been discussed before.
-I hope to do my part through these very posts, in which I plainly admit "I forgot eigenvalues.
+I hope to do my part through these posts, in which I plainly admit "I forgot eigenvalues.
 I fixed it - and I'm better off for having done so."

 ## Calculus